1dv032/syllabus/examination/part_1/examination.md

 The report will go through a peer-review after finishing.
 This means you also should do a review of a other students paper as part of the assignment. **Again, the report must be in pdf-format**

 ## Purpose of the report
 The writing of this report aims to give knowledge of finding and analyzing services hosted by cloud service providers.
 In the report you will try to act as some kind of cloud advisor and try to analyze some scenarios and determine which kind of services will fit and motivate and explain your choices.
-The idea is not to get down to technical details rather to give an learn about and explore the services that are available.
+The idea is not to get down to technical details rather to learn about and explore the services that are available.
 There will be no "direct and correct" answers in this assignment but we are expecting that you do the job as good as you can to get reasonable answers and show us that you have put effort into your report.

 ### The scenario
-You have been asked by a pretty new started software company to investigate the possibilities to bring their software into the cloud.
-Today they operate the application in a private datacenter where the configure up a couple of different servers supporting their infrastructure.
-The company have develop a web-based software that learns their users to speak and understand different languages with a [gamification system](https://en.wikipedia.org/wiki/Gamification).
+You have been asked by a relatively new started software company to investigate the possibilities to bring their software into the cloud.
+Today there software is operated in a private data center where they configure up a couple of different servers supporting their infrastructure.
+The company have develop a web-based software that learns users to speak and understand different languages with a [gamification system](https://en.wikipedia.org/wiki/Gamification).
 The software includes not just the web site but also servers that handles calculation, logging, data management and so on.
 The following image describes the system and how it looks today:

 [Insert IMAGE HERE]

-1. The service have a simple load balancer (today this a nginx) with a round-robin algorithm.
+1. The service have a simple load balancer (Nginx) with a round-robin algorithm.
-2. Today there are two frontend-servers running node.js LTS.
+2. Two frontend-servers running node.js LTS.
 Their job is to redirect requests to the right service and then put together the responses and send them back to the client.
 3. The web site.
 This is the part that handles all the visual part of the software.
 This is a monolith written in the python framework Django, using the 3.7 version of python.
 4. Database for the website, PostgreSQL version 10.5
 5. The Auth microservice.
 This microservice support the authentication, the handling of user credentials